ZakariasLaws/raid-constellation/README.md

 * yolo: YOLO v2 full model
 * tiny_yolo: YOLO v2 smaller model

+After pulling the repository, extract the models from `tensorflow/tensorflow_serving/models.tgz`.
+The tiny_yolo and yolo models are too big to fit in the tar file.
+If you desire to use them, manually add them to the `tensorflow/tensorflow_serving/models` directory.

 #### Extending With New Models
 See README in `src/main/java/nl/zakarias/constellation/raid/`.